 \section{Sketch of proof of algorithmic Theorem~\ref{extra}}

 The algorithm in Theorem~\ref{extra} is a faithful implementation of the constructive proof of Theorem~\ref{the} sketched in Section~\ref{sketch1} which also works with the spanning tree ${\mathcal T}_n$ of Section~\ref{redef}.
 In particular, the switch $\tau_{n,d,z}$ is usable by Lemma~\ref{ult}.
-The effective shifts of the switches $\tau_{n,1}$, $\tau_{n,2}$ and $\tau_{n,d,z}$ used in the proof, i.e. the signs $\gamma_1$, $\gamma_2$ and $\gamma_d$ in displays (\ref{28a})-(\ref{28c}), can now be determined explicitly.
-Specifically, from Lemmas~\ref{tai}, \ref{11} and \ref{ult}, it is obtained In eqch product in (\ref{gam}), the first factor is $-1$ iff the switch is $f^{-1}$-conformal and the second factor os $-1$ iff the switch is reversed.
+The effective shifts of the switches $\tau_{n,1}$, $\tau_{n,2}$ and $\tau_{n,d,z}$ used in the proof, i.e. the signs $\gamma_1$, $\gamma_2$ and $\gamma_d$ in displays (\ref{28a})-(\ref{28c}), can now be computed explicitly.
+Specifically, from Lemmas~\ref{tai}, \ref{11} and \ref{ult}, it is obtained: In each product in (\ref{gam}), the first factor is $-1$ if and only if the switch is $f^{-1}$-conformal and the second factor is $-1$ if and only if the switch is reversed.

 \begin{proof} The input of the algorithm is the integer $n\ge 1$, the initial combination $x'$ and the desired shift $\bar{s}$ coprime to $2n+1$.
-Then, $C_n$ mod $2n+1$ is determined in $O(n^2)$ time via Segner's recurrence relation.
-By (\ref{Cat}), this yields the shift $s$ of the flip sequence obtained from gluing without modifications.
-A test whether $s$ is coprime to $2n+1$ proceeds followed by the determination of one or two switches such that the shift $s'$ of the modified flip sequence $s'$ via (\ref{28a})-(\ref{28c}) and (\ref{gam}).
+Then, $C_n$ mod $2n+1$ is computed in $O(n^2)$ time via Segner's recurrence relation, namely By (\ref{Cat}), this yields the shift $s$ of the flip sequence obtained from gluing without modifications.
+A test of whether $s$ is coprime to $2n+1$ proceeds, followed by the computation of one or two switches such that the shift $s'$ of the modified flip sequence $s'$, via (\ref{28a})-(\ref{28c}) and (\ref{gam}), is coprime to $2n+1$.
 In particular, the definition of $d$ in (\ref{28c}) involves computing the prime factorization of $2n+1$.
-From $s'$, the {\it scaling factor} $s'^{-1}\bar{s}$ and the corresponding initial combination $x$ such that $x'$ is obtained from $x$ by permuting columns according to the rule $i\rightarrow s'^{-1}\bar{s}i$ (applying the inverse permutation).
-The remaining initial steps can be performed in $O(n)$ time.
-All further computations are then performed with $x$, and whenever a flip position is computed for $x$, it is scaled by $s'^{-1}\bar{s}$ before applying it to $x'$.
+From $s'$, the {\it scaling factor} $(s')^{-1}\bar{s}$ is computed as well as the corresponding initial combination $x$, such that $x'$ is obtained from $x$ by permuting columns according to the rule $i\mapsto (s')^{-1}\bar{s}i$ (applying the inverse permutation).
+These remaining initial steps can be performed in $O(n)$ time.
+All further computations are then performed with $x$, and whenever a flip position is computed for $x$, it is scaled by $(s')^{-1}\bar{s}$, before applying it to $x'$.